Installation

 After configuring broadcasting, start a queue worker to handle message broadcasting and other queued tasks:

-php artisan queue:work --queue=messages,default
+php artisan queue:listen --queue=messages,default

 Queue Prioritization